awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent.md

 ## Configure SSM Agent to Use a Proxy \(systemd\)<a name="ssm-agent-proxy-systemd"></a>

 The steps in the following procedure describe how to configure SSM Agent to use a proxy in systemd environments\.
-Some of the steps in this procedure contain explicit instructions for Ubuntu instances installed by using snap\.
+Some of the steps in this procedure contain explicit instructions for Ubuntu Server instances installed by using Snap\.

 1. Connect to the instance where you installed SSM Agent\.